intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 longer be relied upon to function correctly.

 HTTP has a number of very effective extension points in addition to the aforementioned header fields.
 It also has some examples of extension points that are so rarely used that it is possible that they are not at all usable.
 Extension points in HTTP that might be unwise to use include the extension point on each chunk in the chunked transfer coding {{?HTTP=RFC7230}}, the ability to use transfer codings other than the chunked coding, and the range unit in a range request {{?HTTP-RANGE=RFC7233}}.

 Even where extension points have multiple valid values, if the set of permitted values does not change over time, there is still a risk that new values are not tolerated by existing implementations.
 If the set of values for a particular field remains fixed over a long period, some implementations might not correctly handle a new value when it is introduced.
 For example, implementations of TLS broke when new values of the signature_algorithms extension were introduced.
-Mandatory-to-implement parameters, intended to promote minimal interoperability, may actually reduce the interoperability of the other code points, which seem almost pointless to implement in the shadow of the mandatory one.

 Codepoints that are reserved for future use can be especially problematic.
 Reserving codepoints without attributing semantics to their use can result in diverse or conflicting semantics being attributed without any hope of interoperability.
 An example of this is the "class E" address space in IPv4
 {{?RFC0988}}, which was reserved without assigning any semantics.
 For protocols that can use negotiation to attribute semantics to codepoints, it is possible that unused codepoints can be reclaimed for active use, though this requires that the negotiation include all protocol participants.

 # Defensive Design Principles for Protocols {#strategies}